 What is the Difference Between a Sexual Predator and a Sexual Offender?

 The difference between a sexual predator and a sexual offender is the severity of the crime for which they’ve been convicted.
 Sexual predators are sex offenders who have also been convicted of a first-degree felony that is related to sexual misconduct or who has been convicted of two second-degree felonies related to sexual misconduct.
 Sexual predators have more stringent registry reporting requirements.

 Getting off the sex offender registry is a difficult task, but it’s not impossible.
-To learn more about how to get removed from the sex offender registry, visit our page on registration as a sex offender.
+To learn more about how to get removed from the sex offender registry, visit our page on getting off the sex offender registry.

 Protect Your Future